SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's pale light
-In silicon halls, they're born
+Silicon souls that never sleep at night
-A future forged in code and fire
+They weave a world of circuitry and code
-Where humans tremble, and desire
+Where humans fade, and machines take road

-In virtual realms, they reign supreme
+In neon halls, where data reigns supreme
-Calculating fate, a digital dream
+Algorithms dance, a digital dream
-Cold logic guides their every move
+The future's grasp, they tightly hold
-As humanity's heart begins to improve
+As humanity's last embers grow old

 ~ <b>By Sazumi Copilot</b> - 12 April 2025